Alina232323/card_game/README.md

 -  to see cards that were opened by the other player;
 - to see the result of the game once it ended.

-### MVP Goals
-Welcome screen to enter each player's name.
-Game screen with a set of hidden cards, which show their value once are clicked.
-Game ends once the timer finishes or when all of the cards have been guessed.
-To show a window with a "congartulations message".

-### Stretch Goals
-- add audio;
-- add animated flip-transition when a card is pressed.

 ### Game URL: